dehe1011/QuantumDNA/README.md

 After you have already installed the package, you can either access the code via the user interface or in a Jupyter Notebook.
 Open the Anconda Powershell Prompt again and use the following ``` commands ```:

-1. Open the user interface: \
+1. Open the user interface:

     (i) Navigate to the directory of the package (insert the location of the package):
     ``` Set-Location -Path "C:\Users\<YourUsername>\QuantumDNA ``` \
     (ii) ``` powershell -ExecutionPolicy Bypass -File ./activate.ps1 ```

-2. Open a new Jupyter notebook: \
+2. Open a new Jupyter notebook:

     (i) ``` jupyter notebook ``` \
-    (ii) select the kernel to "Python (qDNA)"
+    (ii) Select the kernel to "Python (qDNA)"

 To remove the virtual environment use ``` conda remove --name qDNA --all ```